seanvw/GCP_Egs/README.md

 # GCP_Egs

-Some screeshots from GCP developments.
+Some screeshots from GCP learning developments.
 Currently code is not shared.

-This is BigQuery with simple Looker Studio outputs
+This is BigQuery with simple Looker Studio outputs using data about Earthquakes in Japan.

+The Gemini LLM was somewhat useful in writing SQL.
+Amazing :)

 <img width="955" alt="GCP3" src="https://github.com/seanvw/GCP_Egs/assets/18576156/6d6a61ee-7480-4fbc-91ba-dd68c7e8131a">